 One of the first things to do is make sure the over-run brake system is serviced by trained personnel every year.
 It’s a hassle, it’s a cost…. it’s potentially a life saver!
 Don’t skimp out on getting it serviced.

-Don’t overload your caravan or trailer, not only is it illegal, but the threshold point at which you over-run braking system is set to operate is calculated on the maximum mass the trailer or caravan is allowed to carry.
+Don’t overload your caravan or trailer, not only is it illegal, but the threshold point at which you over-run braking system is set to operate is calculated by the chassis and caravan manufacturer’s on the maximum mass the trailer or caravan is allowed to carry.